bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

     };
 ```

-*Pop* is the internal method responsible for popping remaining tasks off the queue and executing them, *n* at a time, where *n* is our *parallelism* value. <span class=ref>The *popping* variable here is used to signal to the task's internal callback function whether or not we're still actively popping tasks off our queue.
-This comes into play in the case when a task completes synchronously / immediately (i.e., not on the next event loop) so that we know not to fire the *pop* call again.</span> Now we get to the main *while* loop for executing our tasks.
+*Pop* is the internal method responsible for popping remaining tasks off the queue and executing them, *n* at a time, where *n* is our *parallelism* value.
+The *popping* variable here is used to signal to the task's internal callback function whether or not we're still actively popping tasks off our queue.
+This comes into play in the case when a task completes synchronously / immediately (i.e., not on the next event loop) so that we know not to fire the *pop* call again.
+Now we get to the main *while* loop for executing our tasks.
 We continue to spawn new tasks (via *started*) until we run out of them, or we reach the max parallelism of tasks at the given time.

 ```javascript
     function pop() {